 Spouses or Civil Partners of Caymanians

-The spouse or civil partner of a Caymanian is not automatically entitled to a work permit or even to reside in the Cayman Islands without applying for permission to do so.
-Unless they have been granted permission prior to the marriage or civil partnership, which has not yet expired, they must be granted a RERC (Residency & Employment Rights Certificate) based on marriage or civil partnership to a Caymanian.
+The spouse or civil partner of a Caymanian is not automatically entitled to a work permit or even to reside in the Cayman Islands without applying for and gaining permission to do so.
+Unless they have been granted permission prior to the marriage or civil partnership, which has not yet expired, they must apply for and be granted a RERC (Residency & Employment Rights Certificate) based on marriage or civil partnership to a Caymanian.
 The law has now changed to make such RERCs permanent in nature as long as the relationship remains stable.

 After seven years of marriage, the non-Caymanian spouse or civil partner can apply for the Right to be Caymanian.
 If a Caymanian also happens to be a BOTC (British Overseas Territory Citizen), their spouse or civil partner who holds a RERC can apply for Naturalisation as a BOTC by virtue of a connection with the Cayman Islands in as little as three years of residing here.
-Anyone resident five years after Naturalisation is eligible to apply for the Right to be Caymanian.
+Anyone resident five years after Naturalisation is eligible to apply for the Right to be Caymanian based on Residence.

-The law also provides that the right of any RERC holder (as the spouse or civil partner of a Caymanian) forfeits the right to live and work in the Islands if the marriage or civil partnership breaks down within ten years of the marriage/civil partnership or if the couple are living apart and legally separated or the Board considers the relationship has otherwise broken down.
-In this case, WORC can then revoke a RERC.
-If revoked, then one of the ways the spouse or civil partner holding a RERC can stay on the Island is by being granted a work permit under section 38(7) of the Immigration (Transition) Act, and only for a period of three years (unless the marriage or civil partnership is first formally dissolved).
+The law also provides that the right of any RERC holder (as the spouse or civil partner of a Caymanian) forfeits the right to live and work in the Islands if the couple are legally separated or the Board considers the relationship has otherwise broken down.
+In such a case, WORC can revoke a RERC, which may in any event be of questionable validity even if not revoked.
+If revoked, then one of the ways the spouse or civil partner holding a RERC can stay on the Island is by being granted a work permit under section 38(7) of the Immigration (Transition) Act, and only for a period of up to three years (unless the marriage or civil partnership is first formally dissolved).
+If a marriage becomes unstable or breaks down, the proper course is for the spouse, whose immigration permission is at risk, to apply for their own work permit.
+This is one of the ways that they can be assured of any right to continue residing in Cayman and stay employed.

 Helpful Tip

-If you are experiencing marital difficulties, please do seek legal advice regarding your immigration status, as current legislation may not be supportive of those who cannot swear in an affidavit that they are in a stable marriage.
+If you are experiencing marital difficulties, please seek legal advice regarding your immigration status, as current legislation may not be supportive of those who cannot swear in an affidavit that they are in a stable marriage.

 Things to Consider

-• If you qualify, you can seek Permanent Residence in your own right when you have been in Cayman for at least eight years.
+2. If you qualify, you can seek Permanent Residence in your own right when you have been in Cayman for at least eight years.
 Further, if your spouse or civil partner is (or has become) a Caymanian, you can apply to be Caymanian when you have been married to, or in a civil partnership with, the person for seven years (whether or not the seven years have been spent in Cayman), subject to cohabitation requirements.

-• It is an offence for a PR applicant, whose application is pending, not to inform the authorities immediately of any change in an applicant’s marital or civil partnership status.
+3. It is an offence for a PR applicant, whose application is pending, not to inform the authorities immediately of any change in an applicant’s marital or civil partnership status.
 Persons holding Permanent Residence (other than on the basis of Marriage or Civil Partnership to a Caymanian) are also required to file an annual declaration.
 It is also an offence punishable by a substantial fine and potential loss of immigration permissions for an RERC holder (other than on the basis of Marriage/Civil Partnership to a Caymanian) and their Dependant Spouse or Civil Partner, not to inform the Director of Workforce, Opportunities and Residency Cayman (WORC) of a change in marital/civil partnership status within six months of any dissolution or breakdown.

-Law Firms in the Cayman Islands that specialise in Family Law
+Law Firms in the Cayman Islands that Specialise in Family Law